pranay-ar/UnfairSlayers_Seldonian_oulad/README.md

 - After converting the categorical variables, the next step is to standardize the numerical variables.
 This is done using the StandardScaler function of the scikit-learn library.
 The StandardScaler function standardizes the numerical variables by subtracting the mean and dividing by the standard deviation.

 Once the preprocessing steps are complete, we save the dataframe and the meta data which is later used in training and experimentation.
+The preprocessing step is necessary because we want to work upon the attributes of `gender`, `disability` and `higher_education` to assess whether the predictions are unfair on these attributes.

 ## Seldonian Experiments